26 Different Types of Wasps in Michigan

 by JK Nelson is licensed under CC BY-NC-ND 2.0

 The dark paper wasp (Polistes nigrinus) is a wasp found in North America.
-These wasps are black or dark brown in color and are about 1/2 inch to 3/4 inch in length.
+These wasps are black or dark brown and are about 1/2 inch to 3/4 inch in length.

 The dark paper wasp is a predatory insect that preys on other insects, such as flies, moths, and caterpillars.
-These types of wasps in Michigan will also feed on carrion and nectar.
+In Michigan, these types of wasps also feed on carrion and nectar.

-The dark paper wasp is not considered to be a dangerous species to humans.
-However, they may sting if they feel threatened.
+The dark paper wasp is not considered a dangerous species to humans.
+However, it may sting if it feels threatened.

 Leave a Reply